LezaMalik/Programming_Concepts/coding.md

 ## Coding Questions
-*Following are some of the important Coding Questions.*
+*Following are some of the important General Coding Questions.*

 ### Question 1 : Two Sum